adamhsparks/AWD_ShB_Interaction/Probability_distribution_checks.md

 ### Tiller Incidence Distributions

-The 2016 data fit an exponential distribution while the 2016 data fit a normal distribution.
+The 2015 data fit an exponential distribution while the 2016 data fit a normal distribution.

+### Leaf Sheath Blight Severity Distributions

+The 2015 data contain negative values, so an exponential distribution will not fit.
+The 2016 data fit a normal distribution better than exponential.

+### Tiller Sheath Blight Severity Distributions

+The 2015 data contain negative values, so an exponential distribution will not fit.
+The 2016 data fit a normal distribution better than exponential.